scottjparry/scottjparry.github.io/pages/documentation/index.md

 This is where you will be able to find various discussions on architecture and designs I have worked on.

-These are roughly broken up in the normal documentation and more advanced topics.
+These are roughly broken up into general topics and high level overviews (snorkelling) and deep dives.